mathjax/MathJax-docs/advanced/synchronize/filters.rst

-We use an output jax post-filter to modify the ``svg`` element's attributes, taking advantage of the output jax's :meth:`fixed()` method to obtain a limited number of decimal palces.
+We use an output jax post-filter to modify the ``svg`` element's attributes, taking advantage of the output jax's :meth:`fixed()` method to obtain a limited number of decimal places.
 The width and height are determined from the :attr:`viewBox` attribute, whose values correspond to ``em`` units in the SVG output.